ccdcoe/roboblue/dxlgrr/README.md

 #### Installation with utility script

+* Ensure that [Robobluekit](https://github.com/ccdcoe/roboblue/tree/master/robobluekit) is available as a directory in the parent directory or git is available on the installing machine
 * Run `./infra/scripts/install.sh` from the distribution root as a superuser
 * Perform [DXLClient provisioning](https://opendxl.github.io/opendxl-client-python/pydoc/provisioningoverview.html) so that `/etc/dxlgrr/config/dxlclient.config` would be available
 * Modify configuration in `/etc/dxlgrr/config/dxlgrr.config` to match your environment